Man swimming.

 What causes swimmer's ear?

-Many different factors can increase your child's chance of developing swimmer's ear.
+Many different factors can increase your chance of developing swimmer's ear.
 As the name implies, one of the factors is excessive wetness as with swimming, although it can occur without swimming.
 Other possible causes of this infection include the following:

 • Being in warm, humid places